saiinc/arduino-radio-control-27mhz/README.md

 ## Arduino-based transmitter for controlling 27 MHz RC toys using TX-2/RX-2 or TX-6B/RX-6B chipsets

+The project reproduces the exact modulation pattern used by these chip families, including start frame, data bits, parity, and continuous repeating of packets.

 ## Connection Method

 To use an Arduino as a replacement transmitter, connect it to the RF front-end of the original remote as follows: